davidmreed/nonskating.club/content/guides/head-nso.md

 If the skater's number as shown on the IGRF is incorrect, but their number matches the charter, fix the IGRF, along with the scoreboard and other paperwork.
 The charter is authoritative.

+In a tournament context, involve the GTO if you need assistane resolving roster and charter concerns.

 ### In-Game

 During the game, you may or may not be working another role.
 In your role as HNSO, there are a few distinct responsibilities.

 #### IGRF

 After each period, you should be populating scores and penalty counts on the IGRF.
-Ensure that your Penalty Lineup Trackers and Penalty Box Timers agree on penalty counts before you record that datum.
+Ensure that your Penalty Lineup Trackers and Penalty Box Timers agree on penalty counts before you record that datum, and assist in reconciliation if needed.

-Ensure that the Scorekeepers have checked their math.
-Record the total score for each team on the IGRF.
-(TODO: offsets)
+Ensure that the Scorekeepers have checked their math and completed the verification columns on their paperwork.
+Record the period score for each team on the IGRF.
+If there is a discrepancy between the official score and the score sheets, record the offset on the IGRF and the Offsets sheet in the statsbook.
+Note that a math error on the score sheet can usually just be corrected if it brings the paperwork in line with the official score.
+The record of points and trips should never be altered, however.
+Offsets are used to correct errors that became part of the official score.

 #### Observing, Evaluating, and Developing Officials

 Offering constructive feedback is an art that every leader practices differently.
 It's not easy, and it takes both practice and self-awareness.

+Devote as much attention as you're able to the performance of the officials on your crew.
+The statsbook includes a page for you to record notes about each crew member, or you can take notes elsewhere.
+Specificity is helpful when you give feedback: "JT is doing great" is good to know, but "JT correctly called Delay of Game when team failed to field a jammer" or "JT needs to make jam-start whistle short and sharp" is much better.
+I try to compile feedback that reflects both what I'd like to see officials work on _and_ what I recognize that they are doing well.
+Keep in mind that positive feedback is not just to be used to soften the blow of constructive criticism!
+It's your chance to reinforce good practices and let officials know that you recognize their expertise.

 There are three main contexts where you'll use your observations.

-1. In-game, to nudge officials onto the right path.
+1. In-game, to nudge officials onto the right path or express appreciation for something done particularly well.
 1. As part of coaching outside the game to help officials grow.
 1. In formal or informal written evaluations, to help officials grow and to attest to their performance to others.

-Devote as much attention as you're able to the performance of the officials on your crew.
-Post-game evals TODO
+I always aim to do in-game coaching while the official is not otherwise occupied (during a jam, for the Jam Timer).
+I'll ask "Hey, can I give you a quick piece of feedback?"
+(They might be struggling with something I'm not aware of, and not ready to hear it).
+Then I'll tell them what I need them to do, and if time permits, _why_.
+I always try to share that context because it gives the receiving official the knowledge of what they're working towards, not just the sense that they've done something incorrect.
+Expediency doesn't always permit many words in this circumstance; sometimes it has to be "Please do this; we'll discuss later."
+If there's minimal game impact and the feedback can wait, I hold onto it for halftime or after the game.

+Couch your supportive feedback in your knowledge of the official's level and the game context.
+A first-time Scoreboard Operator should hear "I saw you fix that clock.
+Nice communication with the Jam Timer".
+An experienced Penalty Box Manager might get "Beautiful A-B-A jammer swap."
+Good constructive feedback lets the official know that you saw and recognized their skill.

+It's important to acknowledge when an official acts on your feedback.
+They may be wondering whether they're hitting the mark that you set.
+Make a note of how they respond, too: it's important context for an eval, if you write one for that official.

+We'll discuss post-game feedback more in [Officiating Evals](#officiating-evals).

 #### Handling Challenges